pouyakary/arendelle-book/loop/README.md

 <img src="rrprrprrprrprrprrprrp.png" style="box-shadow: 0px 0px 10px #888888; width:99%;"></img>
 </center><br>

 You may end up with this code: `rrp rrp rrp rrp rrp rrp rrp`.
 And you are all right!
 Now imagine if we wanted `200` of this dots! then we had to write `rrp` for `200` times!
 But programming should not be like punishments in school and so there are Loops.
 They are grammars that you write to repeat a code as much as you want!
 Isn't this idea brilliant?
 I know right?
 However!
 If you let me I'll talk hours about my love for loops so let's finally meet this loop, Loops are like this: `[ number , code ] `.
 You write the loops with opening it with a `[` and then you write the number of how much repeat you want.
 Then you write a `,` to start writing the repeating code.
 Finally, you finish the loop via one `]`.
 You have to do this for any other rules.
-Loops are codes too, so you can use them just like other codes between them like ...command command loop command command... at any place like `prp [10, d] p`.<br>
+Loops are codes too.
+You can use them just like other codes between them.
+Look at `... command command loop command command...` at any place like `prp [10, d] p`.<br>

 With the things we have learned about loops we can rewrite our previews code much more efficient like this: `[ 7 , rr p ]`.<br>